wqqwdwqd/hello-github-actions/README.md

 ## Step 4: Merge your workflow file

-_You're now able to write and run an Actions workflow! :sparkles:_
+_You're now able to write and run an Actions workflow! :sparkles:_ :sparkles:

 Merge your changes so the action will be a part of the `main` branch.